 MILKWEED TOXINS (Harmful?
 Beneficial? or Both)

 Milkweed is named for its milky juice within the leaves and stems consisting of a latex which contains alkaloids and several other complex compounds including "cardiac glycosides" valuable for treating heart disease.
 Though, overeating of most specie's leaves and stems can be toxic to large herbivores including humans.
 One must use caution if thinking about drinking the milky juice or including the leaves in a recipe.
 Symptoms of poisoning by the cardiac glycosides can have serious consequences including lethargy, bloating, inability to stand or walk, fever, difficulty breathing, rapid and weak pulse, spasms, dilated pupils, and coma.
 The good news is one would have to ingest a large amount of those sometimes bitter-tasting parts, approximately 10% of their own body weight, in order for it to cause serious effects, even death.

 Early Europeans used the toxins as "folk medicine" to induce vomiting and fever, a common practice believing that disease got expelled from the body.
 Also, they used the milky latex juices as a remedy for treating warts.

-Burdock Explains The Edible Parts and Old Myths
+Burdock Explains Milkweed Edible Parts and Old Myths

 The Cherokee Native Americans drank a concoction of milkweed root and a type of clematis called "virgin's bower" to calm backaches.
-They also used it as a laxative, for breast inflammation cause by infection or "mastitis", for kidney stones and edema, and for bee stings and wart removal.
+They also used it as a laxative and as for breast inflammation caused by infection or "mastitis".
+In addition, they also used milkweed to alleviate kidney stones and edema, and for bee stings and wart removal.